Wrongful Termination in the Age of Social Media

 • Make sure you are up to date on the law because it changes fast, and recognize that your specific industry may have its own specific needs as far as policy.
 For example, anyone working in healthcare must respect patient confidentiality at all times; this same level of confidentiality is not required of a bartender.

 Last but not least, it may be a good idea to talk to an experienced lawyer or hire an outside consultant who can help with reviewing guidelines and training employees to follow them.
 It will make both employer and employee safer and happier in the end.
-For wrongful termination, it can beneficial to have an experienced attorney who understands local policies.
+For wrongful termination, it can beneficial to have an experienced Chattanooga wrongful termination attorney who understands local policies.